 The realization of earnings from these accounts may also be taxable when you sell securities for a gain.
 Capital appreciation (the increase in share price) is not taxable until it is realized, meaning when you actually sell the investments and have access to the earnings.
 Short-term capital gains that are realized from the sale of investments held for a year or less are taxable as ordinary income, whereas long-term capital gains from the sale of investments held longer than a year receive the favorable long-term capital gains tax treatment (0%, 15%, or 20%).

-The primary benefit of these accounts is the ability to withdraw all money (including earnings) without penalty, regardless of your age.
-There may be tax liabilities along the way, but these accounts are ideal for short-term savings and the flexibility of liquidation (the ability to quickly convert to cash without losing value).
-It is best not to use retirement accounts to cover pre-retirement expenses, because they have unique long-term growth potential and the distributions may incur early withdrawal penalties.
+A primary benefit of a taxable brokerage account is the ability to withdraw all money (including earnings) without penalty, regardless of your age.
+There may be tax liabilities along the way, but these accounts are ideal for short-term savings and the flexibility of liquidation (the ability to cash out quickly).
+It is best not to use retirement accounts to cover pre-retirement expenses because they have unique long-term growth potential, and the distributions may incur early withdrawal penalties.

-Even though losing money on investments is no fun, the IRS is a little sympathetic and allows up to $3,000 of capital losses to be deducted against ordinary income each year, to reduce tax liability.
+Even though losing money on investments is no fun, the IRS is a little sympathetic and allows up to $3,000 of capital losses to be deducted against ordinary income each year to reduce income tax.
 Capital gains and capital losses offset each other, and you can receive this deduction if your losses (whether long-term or short-term) exceed your gains.
 There are no income limitations, and any capital losses for the year that exceed $3,000 can be carried forward to offset capital gains in future tax years.
 Rinse and repeat.

-Tax loss harvesting is the practice of purposefully offsetting and exceeding realized capital gains with capital losses to reduce income by way of the deduction.
-This requires the sale of investments that incur realized losses, meaning that the sale price is lower than the cost basis (the price paid to purchase + reinvested income).
-Be aware that the securities you sell can either be hand selected by lot (Specific Identification) or sold by oldest investment first (FIFO – first in, first out) – these methods can be selected when you sell securities, and can result in different tax consequences.
+Tax loss harvesting is the practice of purposefully offsetting and exceeding realized capital gains with capital losses to reduce taxable income.
+This requires the sale of investments that incur realized losses, meaning that the sale price is lower than the adjusted cost basis (the price paid to purchase + reinvested income).
+Be aware that the securities you sell can either be hand-selected by lot (called Specific Identification – SpecID) or sold by oldest investment first (FIFO – first in, first out) – these methods can be selected when you sell securities and can result in various tax consequences.

 As previously mentioned, selling investments with long-term capital gains receive favorable tax treatment, including the possibility of a 0% tax rate on the earnings!
 In year 2020, realized long-term capital gains are taxed at 0% if taxable income is at or below $40,000 if single, or $80,000 if married filing jointly.
 Keep in mind that ‘taxable income’ comes after the standard or itemized deductions in the income tax formula, so your adjusted gross income (AGI) would be higher than this dollar amount.